 Not directly, as FreeType is a font library, not a general-purpose graphics library or text rendering service.
-However, note that the anti-aliased renderer allows you to convert a vectorial glyph outline into a list of ‘spans’ (i.e., horizontal pixel segments with the same coverage) that can be rendered through user-provided callbacks.
+However, the anti-aliased renderer allows you to convert a vectorial glyph outline into a list of ‘spans’ (i.e., horizontal pixel segments with the same coverage) that can be rendered through user-provided callbacks.

-By providing the appropriate span callback, you can render anti-aliased text to any kind of surface.
+By providing an appropriate span callback, you can render anti-aliased text to any kind of surface.
 You can also use any colour, fill pattern or fill image if you want to.
 This process is called direct rendering.

 Note that direct rendering is not available with monochrome output, as the current renderer uses a two-pass algorithm to generate glyphs with correct drop-out control.